-- Pietra di Bismantova | Compared by Dante to the mountain of Purgatory, it is a rocky massif with an unmistakable ship-shaped profile that stands isolated in the landscape of the Reggio Apennines.
-Its history and the very different environments that can be found along its paths have made it a distinctive place for the inhabitants, unmissable for visitors.
+- Pietra di Bismantova | Compared by Dante to the mountain of Purgatory, it is a rocky mountain with an unmistakable ship-shaped profile that stands out in the landscape of the Reggio Apennines.
+Its history and the very different environments that can be found along its paths make it a place worth visiting.

-- The “snaps” of the Secchia | Local term that indicates that stretch of the torrent north of Cerreto Alpi, where the River Secchia flows between spectacular sheer slopes.
-The phenomenon, characteristic of this part of the Apennines, marks the course of numerous other torrents.
+- The “schiocchi” of the Secchia | Local term that indicates that stretch of the torrent north of Cerreto Alpi, where the River Secchia flows between spectacular sheer slopes.
+The phenomenon, characteristic of this part of the Apennines, marks the course of many other torrents.

 - Lago Santo Parmense | Among the numerous lakes in the area, the Lago Santo Parmense is the largest lake of glacial origin in the Northern Apennines.
-It can be reached from Lagdei via comfortable paths or by chairlift.
+It can be reached from Lagdei via easy paths or by chairlift.
 Near the lake there’s the Rifugio Mariotti, where to find refreshment and overnight accommodation.

 The regional headquarters of the Park is located in Ligonchio (RE); in addition, there are many visitor centers in Emilia Romagna (Ramiseto, Collagna, Civago, Ligonchio, Sologno, Ramiseto and Corniglio) where you can receive all the information you need to fully enjoy this territory.